Posted on December 17, 2016 in Substance Abuse

 Significant numbers of transgender men and women seek treatment for substance use disorder, according to new findings from a team of American researchers.

 Current evidence indicates that transgender adults in the U.S. consume drugs and alcohol at a higher rate than adults in the overall population.
 In a study published in April 2015 in the journal Drug and Alcohol Dependence, researchers from several U.S. institutions gauged the frequency of diagnosable substance use disorder (substance abuse and/or substance addiction) in America’s transgender population.
-The researchers also looked at a range of factors that may increase any given transgender individual’s chances of developing serious problems with alcohol or drugs.
+The researchers also looked at a range of factors that may increase any given transgender individual’s chances of developing serious problems with alcohol or drugs which likely require some sort of treatment for substance abuse.

 The American Psychological Association uses the term transgender to describe any individual whose self-ascribed gender identity, assertion of gender-based traits or typical gender-oriented behavior does not align with society’s norms for a person born male or born female.
 Key to this concept is the distinction between gender and sex.
 The vast majority of people have a clearly defined sex at the time of birth.
 However, gender is not an inherently sex-based characteristic; instead it derives from complex socially held beliefs about the ways in which an individual born male or female should look, behave, think and feel.